tekkifox/rossmoney_me/README.md

 The Go API sends permissive CORS headers, so the site can fetch it across origins during local development.

-## Customizing it

-- Replace `Your Name` and the contact placeholders in `index.html`.
-- Update the text blocks in the hero and experience sections to match your background.
-- Wire `http://localhost:8080/api/architecture` to the actual Go service endpoint on your host, or change the meta tag in `index.html`.

 ## Go service

 The Dockerized service exposes: